rajenderkumar09/NewsList/README.md

 	7. Wait till Xcode comiples and run the app on the selected device/simulator.

 # Improvements Needed/Pendding:
-	1. UI and Unit tests for all cases.
+	1. UI and Unit tests for other cases.
-	2. Search City - Add Left-Right swappable cards for Cities added by user.